14 February 2014

-ECRE published on 7 October an Information Note on the Directive 2011/95/EU of the European Parliament and of the Council of 13 December 2011 on standards for the qualification of third-country nationals or stateless persons as beneficiaries of international protection, for a uniform status for refugees or for persons eligible for subsidiary protection, and for the content of the protection granted (recast).
-This note provides information on how to transpose and implement the recast Qualification Directive in a manner which ensures full consistency with international human rights and refugee law.
+Therefore, ECRE published in October 2013 an Information Note on the recast Qualification Directive This note provides information on how to transpose and implement the recast Qualification Directive in a manner which ensures full consistency with international human rights and refugee law.

 Member States bound by the Directive are required to bring into force domestic legislation necessary to comply with it by 21 December 2013.